Chestnut-sided warbler: Food and feeding

-Breeding and habitat
+Breeding

-The chestnut-sided warbler has benefited from the clearing of mature forests.
-They make use of the abundant second growth habitats.
-In the tropics where they winter however, the species occurs mostly in mature tropical rainforests.
-Their cup-shaped nests are placed in a low bush, which is usually located in young deciduous woodland or scrub.
+It is thought that chestnut-sided warblers started reproducing in their first year.
+Since the males arrive first on the breeding grounds, they will establish their territory.
+However, it appears that females decide where to build their nest.
+Their nests are placed in a low bush, which is usually located in young deciduous woodland or scrub.
+Females build the nest into a small cup woven of bark strips, weed stems, grasses, and plant down.
+The nest is usually placed in a small crotch of a shrub or vertical tangle of vines no more than 2 m above the ground.
+This species is frequently parasitized by brown-headed cowbirds (Molothrus ater).
 These birds lay 3–5 eggs that are creamy white or greenish with brown speckles in color.
-The nest is a small cup woven of bark strips, weed stems, grasses, and plant down.
-The nest is usually placed in a small crotch of a shrub or vertical tangle of vines no more than 2 m above the ground.
-This species is frequently parasitized by brown-headed cowbirds.
+Usually, couples will only have one clutch; however, they might have a second clutch if the first one fails.